Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 1. During the operation, the patient is injected with a blue dye around the nipple or breast cancer site.

 2. The lymphatic channels then absorb the dye.

 3. A small cut is made in the armpit to search for the sentinel node or nodes.
 Blue-stained lymphatic channels are identified and followed to the sentinel node or nodes.

 4. One or more sentinel lymph nodes are removed and looked at under a microscope.
 Blue nodes, or "hot" nodes (nodes with high radioactive counts), are removed and called sentinel nodes.

 Possible Side Effects

-Lymph node biopsy surgery always produces some postoperative discomfort for about a week.
+- Discomfort.
+Lymph node biopsy surgery always produces some discomfort for about a week after the operation.
 Swelling or fluid builds up under the incision and can remain for several weeks.
-Infection is uncommon, but can develop up to seven days later.
-The most serious complication of any procedure involving the lymph nodes is lymphedema.
-The risk of lymphedema with a sentinel lymph node biopsy is less than 7 in 100.